-Best Athlete and Prizefighter of All Time - 2009
+Best Athlete and Prizefighter of All Time Phoenix 2009 - Muhammad Ali

 Muhammad Ali was the greatest athlete, much less the greatest prizefighter, ever.
 Beyond legendary.
 The Scottsdale resident moved to the Valley after he was diagnosed with Parkinson's disease and is seen at a plethora of charity and sporting events around town, including at the NBA All-Star Game at US Airways Center earlier this year.